 Time and exercise

 An adult labrador needs regular exercise.
 Just like people, dogs need to keep their cardiovascular system and muscles healthy through regular use.

-For minimum fitness every adult labrador that has access to a garden should also have a minimum daily walk of at least half an hour, and a longer and more vigourous exercise session (1-2 hours) at least three times a week.
+And a longer and more vigourous exercise session (1-2 hours) at least three times a week.

 If you don’t have at least this much time to spend outdoors with your dog in all weathers, a labrador is not the right dog for you.

 If you live in a flat, you will need to take your labrador out far more often than this in order for him to empty his bowels and bladder, stretch his legs, and get some fresh air.

 Training your labrador and teaching him some basic manners is vital.
 Big dogs must learn not to jump on people, barge toddlers over, snatch, bite or generally behave unacceptably.
 And like all dogs they must be trained to come when they are called.
 See our recall training centre for more information